JalalAl-Tamimi/Praat-f0-Accurate-Estimation/README.md

 To access scripts and supporting documents, download the whole repository from [here](https://github.com/JalalAl-Tamimi/Praat-f0-Accurate-Estimation).
 You can access it by clicking on "View on GitHub" on top.

+There are two version of the scripts:

+1) The scripts "f0ComputationsSmoothingAC_v2.praat" or "f0ComputationsSmoothingCC_v2" are best to be used if you have a Praat version 6.3.22 or below.
+2) The scripts "f0ComputationsSmoothingAC_v3.praat" or "f0ComputationsSmoothingCC_v3" are to be used for any version of Praat above 6.4.
+These new versions use the updated Praat algorithm for detection of pitch

-The script "f0ComputationsSmoothingAC.praat" or "f0ComputationsSmoothingCC.praat" provides an automated method to accurately estimate f0 using Praat.
+The two variants of the scirpts use either the Autocorrelation method (AC) or Crosscorrelation (CC).
+They provide an automated method to accurately estimate f0 using Praat.
 The first script uses the autocorrelation method for intonation, the second uses the cross-correlation method for voice quality.
 Starting from a sound file and a TextGrid, the script computes f0 using the two-pass method: first by estimating f0 broadly, then adapting the floor and ceiling to a specific speaker's range.
 The script works iteratively through a folder containing sounds files and TextGrids, then saves a file with details of each of the floor and ceiling per "file" and speaker.
 The pitch object adapted to each speaker is saved